NoneOtherThanSteffin/AndroidRootCheck/README.md

 Library which checks if the device is rooted.

 Small size <50kb.
-Faster and reliable
+Faster and reliable.